A Guide to Hunting from a Canvas Wall Tent

 A wood stove is an absolute must in a camp when the weather is cold, wet, and nasty.
 When using a stove, you have to have a stovepipe.
 I prefer having the pipe go straight up through the ceiling.
 I find that when the stovepipe goes straight up and above the ridgeline of the tent, the stove will draw better.
 The water that does come into the tent around the pipe through the stove jackhole is inconsequential.

-Wall tents can also be purchased with stovepipe jacks in the sidewalls, making the roof more watertight.
+canvas wall tents can also be purchased with stovepipe jacks in the sidewalls, making the roof more watertight.
 You may prefer this, but I’ve found that in windy conditions, stoves using sidewall jacks are more temperamental and inclined to smoke up the tent.
 You also have to pack an elbow for the pipe, which usually packs awkwardly.

 Cotton/canvas: Wall tents are usually made of cotton (canvas) fabric.
 I prefer the tents made of marine-grade double-fill cotton known as cotton duck.
 The best tent fabric is made of the long cotton fibers spun into individual threads, two of which are twisted together to form plied yarns and referred to as “double fill.”
 This grade of canvas is an all-cotton duck with a special marine finish also called Otis Permasol, Vivatex, or Sunforger.